 RCC students, faculty, staff, and community members who follow the Facebook feed chose the winner — that winner won a gift card based on the number of “likes” per photo.

-For more information on the upcoming 2014 contest, please contact David Keel Interim Director of Student Development.
+For more information on the upcoming 2014 contest, please contact David Keel Dean of Student Development.